WHO IS REBECCA?

 Board member, Equal Access to Broadband

-A former teacher, principal, district leader and VT Secretary of Education
+A former teacher, principal and district leader

 Cofounder of Greenway Institute, which introduces young people to sustainable engineering, so they can design and build the sustainable future we need